pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 The ``SequencedItemMapper`` can be constructed with a symmetric cipher.
 If a cipher is given, then the ``state`` field of every sequenced item will be encrypted before being sent to the database.
-The data retrieved from the database will be decrypted and verified, which protects against tampering.
+The state retrieved from the database will be decrypted and verified, which protects against tampering.

 The library provides an AES cipher object class called ``AESCipher``.
 It